ua-gist-604b-f23/github-branch/README.md

 Be sure to give a description so that the *Reviewer* knows what you are creating, fixing, deleting, or improving.
 When you submit your Pull Request you will see that a Review is required and that Merging is blocked.

-3. Once you have created your *Pull Request*, I will review it.
-You should receive a notification (See your [Settings](https://github.com/settings/notifications)) by email that I have commented.
-Return to the conversation via the email link provided or by navigating to the `Pull requests` tab on this repo.
-Read my comments and respond.
-Make sure to `Resolve conversation` to any and all comments that you have addressed.
+3. Once you have created your *Pull Request*, let the instructor know and thet will review it.
+You should receive a notification (See your [Settings](https://github.com/settings/notifications))